saleyn/erlexec/README.md

 ```

 ### Communicating with an OS process via STDIN and sending end-of-file

+Sometimes a spawned child OS process receiving stdin input needs to detect the
+end of input in order to process incoming data.
+When piping commands (e.g.
+`cat file | tac`) this is handled by detecting the EOF by the reading end of the
+pipe when the writing end of the pipe is closed.
+In `erlexec` this is handled
+by explicitly sending the `eof` atom to the OS process that listens to STDIN:

 ```erlang
 2> Watcher = spawn(fun F() -> receive Msg -> io:format("Got: ~p\n", [Msg]), F() after 60000 -> ok end end).
 <0.112.0>